saurabhshende13/Building-a-WordPress-Web-Solution-with-MySQL/README.md

 This guide provides detailed steps for deploying a WordPress web solution with MySQL using EC2 instances on AWS.
 The LVM configuration ensures efficient storage management for the application data and logs, while separating the database server enhances security.

 ---

-You can now use this for your project!